Heating Element Care & Maintenance for Impulse Heat Sealers

 - Remove the top PTFE fabric cover that protects the element.

-- Release the spring tension from the end assembly.
+- Release the spring tension from both end assemblies.

 - Unfasten the screws that secure the heating element to the brass plates.